udacity/cloud-developer/Practice_Server/README.md

 # Practice Server

 PracticeServer is a simple Node.JS server meant to teach concepts such as installing packages and dependencies.
-* Express framework helps us build our webserver.
-* body-parser helps us parse, remove, and make use of inbound requests.
-* Mocha and Chai frameworks help us with unit testing.

 ## Getting Started